 Our planet must support more than nine billion people in 2050.

-That’s about 30 percent more people than are on earth right now.
-As population grows, less land will be required to feed more people.
+That’s about 30 percent more people that are on Earth right now.
+As the population grows, less land will be required to feed more people.

 Available farmland has shrunk 44 percent globally since 1991.